brooswajne/medicspot-assignment/QUESTIONS.md

     foo(0);
 ```

+## Question 3

-Qs3: If nothing is provided to `foo` we want the default response to be `5`.
+If nothing is provided to `foo` we want the default response to be `5`.
 Explain the potential issue with the following code:

 ```js
     function foo(d) {